lpinzari/sql-psql-udy/00_psql_setup/29_uniy_db_sql.md

 Now, suppose that we added, deleted or updated records in the `uniy` sample database and want to save the current state of the database.

 Clearly, it would be insane to edit the `uniy-db.sql` file to reflect the records stored in the database tables.
 A possible solution is to export all the tables in separate `csv` files.
+There is another option that allows you to backup the database to a `.sql` file or a `.tar`: **pg_dump**.
+This command is introduced in lesson [31].

 ## Export PostgreSQL Table to CSV file